 Measures Employment figures for the District.
 The availability of economic development land in our three main towns as established by annual monitoring.
 The number of permissions for economic development in our three main towns and other settlements (floor space permitted) and anticipated number of jobs which may result.
 The number of permissions for economic development in the countryside?
 Self-employment levels in the District.
-Indicators 1.
-Regional indicators and targets for economic growth.
-2. The extent of economic development land available in our main towns and other settlements.
-3. Employment figures for the District.
+Indicators Regional indicators and targets for economic growth.
+The extent of economic development land available in our main towns and other settlements.
+Employment figures for the District.
 Outcomes There will be reduced unemployment and increased economic activity in mid ulster.
 Agriculture, forestry and fishing will remain an important sector.
 Mineral extraction will continue to provide sufficient materials for the construction industry and related quarry products sector.
-There will be sufficient land for economic development in our other settlements.
-There will be sufficient land for economic development in our other settlements.
-Economic development will have occurred in a sustainable manner and more people will have been facilitated to work from home or in small to medium enterprises.
+There will be sufficient land for economic development in our three main towns.
+Economic development in our other settlements.
+Economic development in our other settlements.
+Economic development in our other settlements.
 Objectives Creating jobs and promoting prosperity To facilitate the creation of at least 8,500 new jobs by 2030 at a variety of locations where they are accessible to all members of the community, including those without a private car.
-To promote diversity in the range of jobs on offer recognising the importance of employment in the primary sector (agriculture forestry and mining), secondary sector (industry and manufacturing) and tertiary sector (administration, commerce, retailing, leisure and tourism).
+To promote diversity in the range of jobs on offer recognising the importance of employment in the primary sector (agriculture forestry and mining), secondary sector (administration, commerce, retailing, leisure and tourism).
 To recognise and accommodate entrepreneurship, innovation for large, medium and small firms by attracting new firms and accommodating expanding businesses.
 To recognise the importance of self-employment and home working, particularly in rural locations.
-To encourage energy efficiencies and promote use of renewable energy.